Downtown Introduction Walking Tour (Self Guided), Hong Kong

 8) Central Mid-Levels Escalators

-The Central-Mid-levels escalators are the longest, covered outdoor escalator system in the world.
-They cover over eight hundred meters in distance and elevate over one hundred and thirty five meters from bottom to top.
-The system was constructed in 1993 in order to provide an easier commute by linking the Western and Central Districts on Hong Kong Island.
+You don’t need to hike a mountain to climb Hong Kong Island — the Central–Mid-Levels Escalators will do the work for you.
+This system is the longest covered outdoor escalator network in the world.
+Stretching over eight hundred meters and rising more than one hundred and thirty-five meters from bottom to top, it was completed in 1993 to provide a smoother commute between the Western and Central Districts on Hong Kong Island.

 9) Man Mo Temple